thunder-project/thunder-docs/markdown/series-methods.md

 # series methods

-Here is complete documentation for methods on with series data.
+Here is complete documentation for methods on series data.

 #### `aggregate_by_index(function, level=0)`